-On a gorgeous weekend in May, a buddy and I spent an afternoon rock climbing in Birdsboro.
+On a gorgeous weekend in May, 2019, a buddy and I spent an afternoon rock climbing in Birdsboro rock quarry.
 I clawed my way up a climb that had long intimidated me and after chalking the day up a success, my friend and I loafed around in the shade.
-As we basked in the beauty of nature, we suddenly and encountered an armed racist who openly fantasized murdering people like me.
+As we basked in the beauty of nature, we suddenly encountered an armed racist who openly fantasized murdering people like me.

 That’s one hell of a transitional sentence, eh?
 Imagine living it.

-This is the reality for black and brown people all over this country — violent death, or at least the threat of it, always potentially hiding around the corner.
-When #colorblind people say “racism would go away if we stop talking about it,” this is one of the stories that will refute that ridiculous claim.
-On this day, racism came looking for me.
-And it is out there, right now, prowling for brown skinned boys to blow away.
+This is the reality for Black and brown people all over this country — violent death, or at least the threat of it, always potentially hiding around the corner.
+When “colorblind” people say “racism would go away if we stop talking about it,” this is one of the stories that will demonstrate how nonsensical that claim is for people of color.
+On that day, racism came looking for me.
+And it is out there, right now, prowling for brown-skinned boys to blow away.